-- If the RFP is not at either INIT or FINL status you cannot continue with the inspection. - \circ $\;$ Advise the client that they must present the RFP in the correct status before the consignment can be inspected. - If the NOI is an EX28 check that it has been completed correctly as per the Work Instruction: Preparing a declaration and certificate as to condition (EX188) for plant exports. - If the EX28 has not been completed correctly you cannot continue with the inspection. - Advise the client that they must present a correctly completed EX28 before the consignment can be inspected. - If the NOI is an EX28 check that the export registered establishment (ERE) on the NOI is currently registered by requesting the most recent Certificate of Registration for the ERE from the client or by checking with the department's regional office. - If the ERE is not currently registered, you cannot continue with the inspection. - Advise the client that they must use an ERE to export. - Check that the ERE has one or more of the plant export registered operations as per the Reference: Registered operation codes for plant export registered establishments. - If the ERE does not have one or more plant export registered operations, you cannot continue with the inspection. - Advise the client that the ERE must be registered to inspect and prepare cotton before the consignment can be inspected. - Check whether the client needs to complete any manual certification as per the Micor Plants case, that they have used the correct template and that the template has been completed correctly as per the - Reference: Completion of a Phytosanitary Certificate (E16) User Guide - Work Instruction: Preparing a declaration and certificate as to condition (EX188) for plant exports - Reference: Completion of a Certification as to Condition (EX46A) User Guide - Reference: Completion of a Phytosanitary Certificate for Re-Export (EX25) User Guide - Work Instruction: Preparing a radioactivity statement certificate for plant exports. - If these certificates have not been completed correctly you cannot continue with the inspection. - Advise the client that they need to complete the certificate correctly before the consignment can be inspected.
+- Advise the client that they must present the RFP in the correct status before the consignment can be inspected. - If the NOI is an EX28 check that it has been completed correctly as per the Work Instruction: Preparing a declaration and certificate as to condition (EX188) for plant exports. - o If the EX28 has not been completed correctly you cannot continue with the inspection. - Advise the client that they must present a correctly completed EX28 before the consignment can be inspected. - If the NOI is an EX28 check that the export registered establishment (ERE) on the NOI is currently registered by requesting that the ERE provide the most recent Certificate of Registration or by checking with the department's regional office. - o If the ERE is not currently registered, you cannot continue with the inspection. - o Advise the client that they must use an ERE to export. - Check that the ERE has one or more of the plant export registered operations as per the Reference: Registered operation codes for plant export registered establishments. - o If the ERE does not have one or more plant export registered operations, you cannot continue with the inspection. - o Advise the client that the ERE must be registered to inspect and prepare cotton before the consignment can be inspected. - Check whether the client needs to complete any manual certification as per the Micor Plants case, that they have used the correct template and that the template has been completed correctly as per the - o Reference: Completion of a Phytosanitary Certificate (E16) User Guide - Work Instruction: Preparing a declaration and certificate as to condition (EX188) for plant exports - o Reference: Completion of a Certification as to Condition (EX46A) User Guide - o Reference: Completion of a Phytosanitary Certificate for Re-Export (EX25) User Guide - o Work Instruction: Preparing a radioactivity statement certificate for plant exports. - If these certificates have not been completed correctly you cannot continue with the inspection. - Advise the client that they need to complete the certificate correctly before the consignment can be inspected.

-Note: The following steps apply to both departmental and third-party inspection AOs.
+Note: The following steps apply to both departmental and external inspection AOs.

-- Check that you have received all supporting documents required prior to inspection as per the Reference: Plant export documents and treatments checklists and the Micor Plants case/s. - If all the supporting documents have not been received, you cannot continue with the inspection. - Advise the client that they need to obtain the supporting documents before the consignment can be inspected. - Check that the supporting documents you have received are valid as per the Guideline: Supporting documents for plant exports. - \circ $\,$ If any of the supporting documents are not valid you cannot continue with the inspection. - Advise the client that they need to obtain valid supporting documents before the consignment can be inspected. - Before commencing the inspection, you must have - o access to PEMS or a manual inspection record
+- Check that you have received all supporting documents required prior to inspection as per the Reference: Plant export documents and treatments checklists and the Micor Plants case/s. - If all the supporting documents have not been received, you cannot continue with the inspection. - Advise the client that they need to obtain the supporting documents before the consignment can be inspected. - Check that the supporting documents you have received are valid as per the Guideline: Supporting documents for plant exports. - o If any of the supporting documents are not valid you cannot continue with the inspection. - o Advise the client that they need to obtain valid supporting documents before the consignment can be inspected. - Before commencing the inspection, you must have - o access to PEMS or a manual inspection record - inspection equipment that it is fit for purpose